Sticky toffee pudding

 Spread the mascarpone mixture over the dough, leaving a 4cm border around the edge.
 Cover the mascarpone with the squash and carrot, then drizzle over the orange caramel.

 Fold the edges of the pastry up and over the filling, brush the exposed pastry with the egg, then bake for 30 minutes, until golden brown.
-Leave to cool for 20 minutes, then serve with the remaining sage leaves and serve.
+Leave to cool for 20 minutes, then top with the remaining sage leaves and serve.

 Meringue roulade